-The Federal Reserve issued a press release shortly after the initial announcement of each program providing further details on the timing and overall structure of the programs.
+Public communications were an important part of the LSAP programs.
+The Federal Reserve released a press statement shortly after the initial announcement of each program providing further details about the timing and overall structure of each program.
 Documents providing answers to frequently asked questions were released at the start of each program.
-These documents provided details as to the types of securities eligible for purchase and the investment strategy that would be employed, and they were updated to reflect changes in the programs, such as the increase in the targeted size of the agency debt and MBS programs or the inclusion of on-the-run securities for purchase in the agency debt program.
-The timely release of information was provided in order to reduce uncertainty and speculation about operational details.
-This information may also have helped to prevent erratic trading based on differential access to information or on rumors and misconceptions.
+These documents provided details as to what types of securities were eligible for purchase and what investment strategy would be employed, and they were updated to reflect changes in the programs, such as the increase in the targeted size of the agency debt and MBS programs or the inclusion of on-the-run securities for purchase in the agency debt program.

-4. ESTIMATES OF LSAP EFFECTS
+4. Estimates of LSAP Effects

-4.1 Other Studies
+4.1 Previous Studies

 According to the expectations theory of the term structure, altering the maturity of the net supply of assets from the government to private investors should have only minimal effects on the term structure of interest rates.
-This view was supported by the literature studying Operation Twist in the early 1960s, which did not find robustly significant effects of a swap between short-term and long-term Treasury securities in the SOMA portfolio.
-However, as noted by Solow and Tobin (1987), Federal Reserve purchases during Operation Twist were small and were soon more than offset by increased Treasury issuance of long-term debt.
+This view was supported by the literature studying Operation Twist in the early 1960s, which did not find robustly significant effects of a swap between short-term and long-term Treasury securities in the Fed's SOMA portfolio.21 However, as noted by Solow and Tobin (1987), Federal Reserve purchases during Operation Twist were small and were soon more than offset by increased Treasury issuance of long-term debt.
 Overall, there was little movement in the average maturity of Treasury debt held by the public and thus little hope of estimating a statistically significant and robust effect.